yuvalmGS/gigaspaces-wiki-jekyll/xap97net/event-listener-container.markdown

 ---

 {% compositionsetup %}

-{summary}`IEventListenerContainer` is an interface that represents an abstraction for subscribing to, and receiving events over a space proxy.{summary}
+{% summary %}`IEventListenerContainer` is an interface that represents an abstraction for subscribing to, and receiving events over a space proxy.{% endsummary %}

 # Overview